11 Time Management Tips for Small Business Owners

 9. The 5 seconds rule redefined

 Yes, you can do that.
 It involves better planning and managing your appointments well.
 How?
-Starting to use Appointfix scheduling app to manage your appointments and send automated text message reminders to your clients.
+Starting to use the Appointfix scheduling app to manage your appointments and send automated text message reminders to your clients.
 You don’t even have to buy it.
 The Basic plan includes up to 100 FREE text message reminders/month for your clients.
 It can save you loads of time, so check out the app to see it.
-You can download Appointfix here if you’re an Apple/iOS fan, or here if you’re using Android.
+You can download Appointfix from the App Store if you’re an Apple/iOS fan, or from Google Play if you’re using Android.

 11. You’re not Napoleon